ryanshepps/ryansheppard.tech/_posts/2023-08-02-a-case-study-on-managing-multiple-release-versions.md

 image: /assets/images/ankush-minda-multiple-balloons-released.jpg
 ---

 Recently, I made a mistake while releasing a new version of a component.
 My team maintains various Spring components whose versions match Spring Boot's release versions.
-With the relase of Spring Boot 3, I made the change to upgrade our component.
-A few weeks later, a colleague made an update to the component and messaged me, asking why it was no longer working with their application.
-Since their application was using Spring Boot 2, they were unaware that the latest version of our component is no longer compatible with their application.
+With the release of Spring Boot 3, I made the change to upgrade our component.
+A few weeks later, a colleague needed to make a change to an older version of the component.
 I wasn't sure what to do in this situation, which took me down a rabbit hole on how others manage multiple release versions.

 ### Spring Boot